-You can download the SmartyList Command-Line Interface for the following platforms:
+You can download (free) the SmartyList Command-Line Interface for the following platforms:

-After downloading one of the above packages, extract the contents of the archive.
-You'll see the following listing of files:
+After downloading one of the above packages, extract the contents of the archive to your desktop.
+You'll see a SmartyList folder containing the following files:

 sample-input.csvThis is a simple address list for your reference.

-sample-output.csvThis is an example of the output produced as a result of processing the sample-input.csv file above.
+sample-output.csvThis is the output produced by processing the sample-input.csv file above.

 change-log.txtA log of recent changes made by the software developers.

-smartylist.exe on windows) to wherever is convenient.
-On a linux machine you might put it in
+smartylist to wherever is convenient.
+On a Linux machine you might put it in

 /usr/local/bin or somewhere else that is already in your